m0ham3dx/mx-Quantum-Computing-Primer/README.md

 > ⚠️ Information contained is subject to my own interpretation, which has been kept to a minimum.
 The bulk of the information has been referenced.
 I cannot guarantee 100% accuracy😟.

 > 👉 Many concepts contained are an oversimplification of very deep physics and quantum physics/mechanics.
-Where example of the usage of mathematical equations are lacking.
-I may come back to that at  later time.
+Where examples of the application of equations are lacking.
+I may come back to that at a later time🙄.

-> 🥅 The goal is understand enough to start experimenting with  the various quantum cloud services, open source packages and find somer real work high impact application.
+> 🥅 The goal is understand enough to start experimenting with  the various quantum cloud services, open source packages and find somer real work high impact application 🎪.

 <p align = "center">
 <a href="https://twitter.com/m0ham3dxx" target="_blank">